Leumars-o/repo-automate/README.md

   tokens:
     - "ghp_your_token_1"
     - "ghp_your_token_2"
-    # Add all 50 tokens
+    # Add all your GitHub tokens

 projects:
   - name: "DeFiLendingProtocol"